ON THIS PAGE: You will learn about the different treatments doctors use for people with thymoma and thymic carcinoma.

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 Your treatment plan may include a combination of surgery, radiation therapy, chemotherapy, and targeted therapy.
-Sometimes, when thymic tumors is metastatic and growing very slowly, your health care team may recommend no treatment for a period of time.
+Sometimes, when thymic tumors are growing very slowly, your health care team may recommend no treatment for a period of time.
 You will be closely monitored during this time.
 When a thymic tumor has spread to another location in the body, it is unlikely that any of the treatments will make the cancer go away forever.
 Palliative care will also be important to help relieve symptoms and side effects.

 For most people, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
-People with cancer and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other people with the same disease, including through a support group.

 Remission and the chance of recurrence